 - replacement of the Highway 22 Canadian Pacific Railway overpass, with a wider overpass which will accommodate the new interchange ramps,

 - addition of a new overpass to carry Highway 22 over Highway 1A; and

 - new interchange ramps to connect the two highways

 Budget 2018 provides funding for continued design work.
 Design is expected to be completed by Fall 2019, and if approved, construction could begin later the same year.
 Once the project has been tendered, construction is expected to take approximately two years.

-This project will support economic development in Alberta by improving access, allowing efficient movement of goods and people through the town to access Highway 1 to the south and the Highway 22 corridor to the north, in particular the larger truck traffic that currently uses corridor.
-The project will reduce congestion currently experienced at this location due to the local topography, significant development growth, adjacent rail line impacts and ultimately upgraded Highway 1A to the east.
+This project will support economic development in Alberta by improving access, allowing efficient movement of goods and people through the town to access Highway 1 to the south and the Highway 22 corridor to the north, in particular larger truck traffic that currently uses the corridor.
+The project will also support planned growth in Cochrane, enhance safety and reduce congestion currently experienced at this location.